-- Awards will be given only on listed breeds and classes.
+- C. Awards will be given only on listed breeds and classes.
 Entries close June 1st. - D. All persons having entries in this division must obtain permission in order to stay on the grounds after closing hours.
 This permission may be obtained from the Manager, Darryl Diamond. - E. Passes The entry of one or more goats entitles the exhibitor to one pass for feeding purposes. - F. All hay and grain shall be furnished by the exhibitor.
-Pens and animals must be cleaned and maintained regularly by the exhibitor. - G. All animals, except angoras, must be dehorned and may not have scurs longer than 2".
-Animals with any lumps, diseases or parasites will not be allowed. - H. Each exhibitor will assume all risks in exhibiting. - Pens for the goats will be assigned by the superintendent and any pen occupied without her order may be changed as she may direct.
+Pens and animals must be cleaned and maintained regularly by the exhibitor. - G. All animals must be dehorned unless exempt by breed standards, including scurs exceeding 2" in length. - H. Each exhibitor will assume all risks in exhibiting. - Pens for the goats will be assigned by the superintendent and any pen occupied without her order may be changed as she may direct.
 Animals will be accepted from 12:00-4:30 p.m.
-Saturday, July 29.
-Animals will be released Sunday, August 6 at 7:00 am. - J. Does 2 years and over must have freshened at least once to show in the breed classes.
-Does must have freshened 2 weeks prior to the fair or are not due to freshened until 2 weeks after the fair.
-Kids must be at least 2 weeks of age to come to fair. - K. Exhibitors must have registration papers (50% or more) for all animals shown in proper breed classes (except "Other Dairy"; however, registered Boar animals should have registration papers available).
-Full unaltered copies or the original registration paperwork must be checked by the superintendent and entries must be in the bonafide owner's name. - L. Ages of dairy goats shall be figured from January 1st.
-An exhibitor may show a maximum of three (3) animals. - M. Exhibitors may not show an animal exhibited in the 4-H category in the open class, no cross over animals, includes Produce of Dam class. - N. Does 2 years and older must have freshened at least once to show in the breed classes.
+Saturday, July 27.
+Animals will be released Sunday, August 4 at 6:00 am. - J. Does 2 years and over must have freshened at least once to show in the breed classes, with the exception of fiber animals.
 Does must have freshened 2 weeks prior to the fair or are not due to freshen until 2 weeks after the fair.
-Kids must be a least 2 weeks of age to come to fair.
+Kids must be at least 2 weeks of age to come to fair. - K. Exhibitors must have registration papers (50% or more) for all animals shown in proper breed classes, including registered Boar animals.
+Non registered dairy animals must show in "other dairy" class.
+Full unaltered copies or the original registration paperwork must be checked by the superintendent and entries must be in the owners name or family members name. - L. Ages of dairy goats shall be figured from January 1st.
+An exhibitor may show a maximum of three (3) animals. - M. Exhibitors may not show an animal exhibited in the 4-H category in the open class, no cross over animals, includes Produce of Dam class. - N. Fiber animals will be judged 50% on the quality of their fleece and 50% on conformation, hoofs should be trimmed, hoofs and horns polished, nothing (including

-- O. Angoras will be judged 50% on the quality of their fleece and 50% on conformation, hoofs should be trimmed, hoofs and horns polished, nothing (including brushing) should be done to disturb the natural character of the fleece. - P. DO NOT ENTER CHAMPION CLASSES
+- brushing) should be done to disturb the natural character of the fleece. - O. DO NOT ENTER CHAMPION CLASSES